 Each Underlying Loan will incur its own unique costs in relation to the issuing of that Underlying Loan such as legal and administration fees.
-A Loan Sub-Fund will be able to rely upon the due diligence reports for the Property Sub-Fund, such as valuation fees and building inspection and will not need to incur its own costs in that regard.
+A Loan Sub-Fund may be able to rely upon the due diligence reports for the Property Sub-Fund such as valuation and building inspection reports and will not need to incur its own costs in that regard.

-There will also be costs associated with the management of the Sub-Fund, such as Manager's fees (detailed in section 14 titled Fees and Other Costs).
+There will also be costs associated with the management of the Sub-Fund, such as Manager's fees (detailed in section 15 titled Fees and Other Costs).

-12 Investment Option - Special Opportunities
+12. Investment Option - Special Opportunity Sub-Fund

-Special opportunity Sub-Funds (SO Sub-Funds) include a wide range of special projects, startup ventures and unique private ventures.
-Examples of such ventures could be opportunities to invest in unlisted companies that are involved in the alternative energy space, or the agricultural industry or seeking opportunities to invest in global property assets.
+Special Opportunity Sub-Funds can provide exposure to a wide range of special projects, startup ventures, unique private ventures, and joint venture arrangements, such as units in an underlying unit trust which undertakes special property projects or interfunding into a wholesale fund.
+Examples of such ventures could be opportunities to invest in unlisted companies that are involved in the alternative investment space or across particular sectors of the market such as agricultural or renewable energy industries or in the growing technology sector.